12 Project Manager Interview Questions and How to Answer Them

 Task: Go on to describe what task you were expected to do to solve the situation.

 Knowing what to prioritise is key to a project.
-There’s a chance you’ll be asked a question about what you decide to prioritise in a given situation and why.
+There is a chance you will receive a question asking what you decide to prioritise and why.
 You might also be asked how you would juggle working on multiple projects at once.

 This question can demonstrate to recruiters what you consider a success.
-Projects can be successful for meeting goals, deadlines, and budgets, but successes can also mean being able to incorporate change.
+Projects can be successful for meeting goals, deadlines, and budgets, but success can also mean being able to incorporate change.

 How to answer: Take this opportunity to demonstrate your strengths.
-Modesty is a great asset, but don’t undersell yourself.
+Modesty is a great asset, but do not undersell yourself.
 If your team pulled out a success, what did you do to keep the project on track or be more efficient?
 Think about the key elements you and the team took that led to success.
-If you can give an example that’s very relevant to the role you’re applying for, so much the better.

-Hiring managers might ask questions specifically about various skills like budget management, if it is very relevant to the role you’re applying for.
+Hiring managers might ask questions specifically about various skills like budget management.
+It is probably not a deal-breaker if you have no experience in most cases—they may just be trying to get a better sense of where you stand.

 How to answer: Managing a budget includes cost estimation, deciding how to allocate funds, keeping a record of how money was spent, and planning for unexpected expenses.
-It’s great if you can point to some examples in the past.
-If you don’t have much experience, you can share what you know about budget planning, or talk about budgeting experience you have in your personal life, if it’s relevant.
-It’s also good to show that you’re able to pick up new skills.
+It is great if you can point to some examples from the past.
+If you do not have much experience, you can share what you know about budget planning or talk about budgeting experience you have in your personal life, if it is relevant.
+It is also good to show that you are able to pick up new skills.

-An interviewer can try to gauge your technical knowledge of basic project management concepts through this type of question.

 How to answer: Start by answering the question—describe what elements you know to be an important part of a project plan (like tasks, milestones, and team members).
-You can then go into an example of how you’ve typically implemented them in the past.
+You can then go into an example of how you have typically implemented them in the past.

 Knowing how to motivate team members and make them feel like they can surface any questions and concerns is often central to a project’s success.